Clarence Thomas: Sixth Amendment

 In Doggett v.
 United States, the defendant had technically been a fugitive from the time he was indicted in 1980 until his arrest in 1988.
 The Court held that the delay between indictment and arrest violated Doggett's Sixth Amendment right to a speedy trial, finding that the government had been negligent in pursuing him and that he was unaware of the indictment.
 Thomas dissented, arguing that the Speedy Trial Clause's purpose was to prevent "'undue and oppressive incarceration' and the 'anxiety and concern accompanying public accusation'" and that the case implicated neither.

-He cast the case instead as "present[ing] the question [of] whether, independent of these core concerns, the Speedy Trial Clause protects an accused from two additional harms: (1) prejudice to his ability to defend himself caused by the passage of time; and (2) disruption of his life years after the alleged commission of his crime."
-Thomas dissented from the court's decision to, as he saw it, answer the former in the affirmative.
+Thomas wrote that the case "presents the question whether, independent of these core concerns, the Speedy Trial Clause protects an accused from two additional harms: (1) prejudice to his ability to defend himself caused by the passage of time; and (2) disruption of his life years after the alleged commission of his crime".
+He dissented from the court's decision to, as he saw it, answer the former in the affirmative.
 He wrote that dismissing the conviction "invites the Nation's judges to indulge in ad hoc and result-driven second guessing of the government's investigatory efforts.
-Our Constitution neither contemplates nor tolerates such a role."
+Our Constitution neither contemplates nor tolerates such a role".

 In Garza v.
 Idaho, Thomas and Gorsuch, in dissent, suggested that Gideon v.
 Wainwright (1963), which required that indigent criminal defendants be provided counsel, was wrongly decided and should be overruled.